 Type 2 Diabetes Tests and Diagnosis

 Type 2 diabetes is far more common than type 1 diabetes and there are a number of tests that can be used to diagnose it.
 Still, this illness remains vastly under diagnosed.
-Current diabetes clinical studies have medical researchers testing various new methods of earlier detection and prevention.
+Medical researchers are testing a range of new methods of earlier detection and prevention.
 Currently, a significant proportion of new cases show signs that they have already had the illness for a few years by the time they had it diagnosed.

 When Are Most Cases of Type 2 Diabetes Diagnosed?

 Most cases of type 2 diabetes are diagnosed when an individual goes in for their annual physical or check up.
 This is primarily due to the lack of noticeable symptoms for this illness.
 If a patient does appear to show some signs of type 2 diabetes, then the doctor will order one of the following tests to confirm the presence of diabetes.

 There are a number of tests that doctors currently are using to diagnose diabetes in patients.
 Most of these tests are looking to measure the blood glucose levels in the patient with regards to when they last ate.
 The type of diagnostic test used on a patient fully depends on the particular situation and the doctor’s own preference.
 Confirmation of the presence of diabetes will usually be made with a second test done on a different day.